bus710/electronjs-and-p5js/README.md

 ## Get p5.js

-In the terminal, type these:
+In the terminal, type this:
 ```
 $ npm install --save-dev p5
 ```

 ## Edit the files to make a p5 sketch

 I also referred a repo:
 https://github.com/garciadelcastillo/p5js-electron-templates

+Add a file called "sketch.js".
+And edit files as below.